bxparks/AceSegment/examples/AutoBenchmark/README.md

 # AutoBenchmark

-This program creates instances of `ScanningModule` using different configurations of the `LedMatrix` class:
+This program creates instances of various subclasses `LedModule` using different
+configurations:

-* `direct`: group and segment pins directly connected to MCU
+* `BareModule`: group and segment pins directly connected to MCU
-* `single_sw_spi`: group pins connected directly to MCU, but segment pins connected to 74HC595 accessed through software SPI (`SoftSpiInterface`)
+* `BareFast4Module`: same as `BareModule` but using `digitalWriteFast` library
-* `single_hw_spi`: group pins connected directly to MCU, but segment pins connected to 74HC595 accessed through hardware SPI (`HardSpiInterface`)
+* `SingleHc595Module`: group pins connected directly to MCU, but segment pins connected to 74HC595 accessed through SPI
-* `dual_sw_spi`: group pins and segment pins connected to 74HC595 accessed through software SPI (`SoftSpiInterface`)
-* `dual_hw_spi`: group pins and segment pins connected to 74HC595 accessed through hardware SPI (`HardSpiInterface`)
+* `DualHc595Module`: group pins and segment pins connected to two 74HC595 which are accessed through SPI
+* `Tm1637Module`: an LED module using a TM1637 driver chip, accessed through a two-wire protocol similar to I2C
+* `Max7219Module`: an LED module using a MAX7219 driver chip, accessed through SPI

+We then measure the time taken by the methods used to render the digit to the LED module:

+* Subclasses of `ScanningModule`
-It measures the time taken by `ScanningModule::renderFieldNow()` which renders a single digit (multiple fields make up a frame, a frame is the rendering of all digits on the display module).
+    * Measure the time taken by `ScanningModule::renderFieldNow()` which renders a single digit (multiple fields make up a frame (a single frame is the complete rendering of all digits on the display module).
+* `Tm1637Module::flush()
+    * Sends out the buffered digits over the custom two-wire protocol.
+* `Max7219Module::flush()`
+    * Sends out the buffered digits using SPI.

 **Version**: AceSegment v0.4+